Invoice approval workflow for accounts payable teams: a complete guide

 How SmartDocto approaches approval workflows

 SmartDocto is an AI platform for accounting firms and finance teams across the EU.
-The approval engine decides who reviews each document, on what deadline, and what happens when the deadline elapses.
-The capabilities below are verified against the product data schema.
+The approval engine decides who reviews each document and on what deadline, and surfaces overdue requests so nothing is lost.

 Foundation